Can recurrent thrush affect your fertility?

-Candida albicans is mostly harmless, but if the delicate balance is upset, the yeast numbers will increase and thrush symptoms will develop including itching, redness, swelling and general discomfort to the vaginal area, burning while urinating and a cottage cheese-like discharge.
+And although Candida albicans is mostly harmless, if the delicate balance is upset, the yeast numbers will increase and thrush symptoms will develop including itching, redness, swelling and general discomfort to the vaginal area, burning while urinating and a cottage cheese-like discharge.

 Yeast infections themselves do not cause infertility.
 But what many women (and even some medical specialists) don’t realise, is that recurrent infections, or poor vaginal flora, can dramatically impact a woman’s ability to fall pregnant.